Top Reasons for Roadside Assistance [SLIDESHOW]

 Jumper cables are the foundation of a good car emergency kit.
 It may be a good idea to include emergency reflector triangles to put out in front of and behind your vehicle for your safety and that of other drivers.
 Make sure you know how to use them properly.
 If you’re alone, it is almost always better to call for help than to flag down another motorist, which could be dangerous.
 If your battery is completely dead or the temperature’s too low, even the jumper cables might not help.

 Calling a Tow

 If you break down or are in an accident, you’ll need to get your car off the road and into a shop for repair.
 In the confusion after an accident, it may not occur to you that the friendly tow being offered to you is not covered by your insurance.
 Local officials responding to the accident usually call for a tow truck, and then drivers may be charged excessive fees for a tow they haven’t even called for.
 Call your insurance agent or your roadside assistance number immediately if you think you require a tow.
 They’ll make sure to send a trustworthy company to your location.

 Roadside assistance may not be as expensive as you might think, but be sure you know exactly what is included in your plan.

-Check out our ‘What’s in the Trunk‘ game to win prizes including Mayhem t-shirts and learn more about Good Hands Roadside Assistance.
+Check out our ‘What’s in the Trunk‘ game for a chance to win prizes including gas gift cards and a new set of tires!

 With everyone from cellular providers to auto manufacturers offering a variety of roadside assistance plans, you may not be getting what you think you signed up for.
 Cellphone plans typically only cover the person who has the phone at the time.
 If you break down, but your child has the phone at a friend’s house, you can’t call to get help.
 However, if you go with a motor club plan, any personal passenger vehicle a member is driving is typically covered under the membership You may not need roadside assistance often, but as with medical insurance, you’ll be glad you invested in it when a problem arises.